Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

 * Implemented SQOOP for massive dataset transfer between the Hadoop file system and RDBMS.
 * Involved in the design and creation of partitioned table DDLs in Hive.
 * Worked on performance tuning, analysis, and response time reduction techniques in SQL and Sqoop.
-* Worked with different file formats such as JSON, CSV, Parquet, ORC, and snappy compressed files.
+* Worked with different file formats such as CSV, Parquet, and snappy compressed files.
 * Processed delimited data using Spark SQL to build pipelines from landing zone to outbound layer.
-* Created market trend reports analyzed from aggregated Flume data improving sales by 9% annually.
   """

 [[experience]]